cellsjs/piscosour/doc/Parameters_between_shots.md

-# Transmition of parameters between shots
+# Parameters transmition between shots

 Sometimes we need a parameter generated in one shot in other shot.
 This is the way to do this.